 - Taekwondo Men & Women

-The RMC of Canada’s modern athletic facilities offer Officer Cadets the ability to participate in many different sports and activities.
+RMC’s modern athletic facilities offer Officer Cadets the ability to participate in many different sports and activities.
 The Kingston Military Community Sports Center houses a 25-metre pool and hot tub, 200- metre track, a spin room, cardio room, squash courts, weight room and hardwood courts.
 On campus, there are also tennis courts, soccer fields, an ice rink, a beach volleyball court, and ample amount of equipment to allow students to participate in water sports, including windsurfing, canoeing and kayaking.
 The latest addition to the athletic facilities is the sports dome which contains an 85-metre by 120-metre turf field.
 Students are also able to utilize CFB Kingston’s golf and curling clubs, as well as the bowling alley.
 The athletic facilities are used on a regular basis by the Officer Cadets for intramural sports, physical education courses, and can also be booked for personal use throughout the day.

 - Auto Hobby,